marc1uk/hk-BONSAI/README.md

 * Run $BONSAIRDIR/sample-root-scripts/sample_bonsai.C on your WCSim output
   * It is recommended to use $BONSAIDIR/rootbonsai (a root wrapper) to run scripts in compiled mode. rootbonsai automatically handles telling ROOT of libs and incs
-  * Note: currently you need to run in the folder sample_root_scripts (to pickup the .dat and .bin files)

 ## The important part of the code
 * WCSimBonsai is the main class.
 It reads in geometry information, and calls reconstruction functions.